MicrosoftDocs/CordovaDocs/cordovadocs/security/data-encryption.md

 Historically [crypto.subtle.encrypt and decrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) had [varying levels of support](http://caniuse.com/#search=web%20crypto) in browsers with one in particular being the biggest problem for Cordova: Android.
 To resolve this problem we'll need to take advantage of something called "Crosswalk."

+> [!NOTE]
-> Note: If you would **prefer not to use Crosswalk** or find the Crypto API **too cumbersome**, there are some alternatives like Intel's excellent [com-intel-security-cordova-plugin](https://software.intel.com/en-us/app-security-api/api) Cordova plugin that are worth considering.
+> If you would **prefer not to use Crosswalk** or find the Crypto API **too cumbersome**, there are some alternatives like Intel's excellent [com-intel-security-cordova-plugin](https://software.intel.com/en-us/app-security-api/api) Cordova plugin that are worth considering.

 ### Crosswalk